opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Vehicle parking facilities that don't have one of these tags will receive an extra cost and will therefore be penalised.

+Vehicle parking tags can originate from different places depending on the origin of the parking(OSM or RT feed).

 <h3 id="rd_requiredVehicleParkingTags">requiredVehicleParkingTags</h3>

 **Since version:** `2.1` ∙ **Type:** `string[]` ∙ **Cardinality:** `Optional`
 **Path:** /routingDefaults

 Tags without which a vehicle parking will not be used.
 If empty, no tags are required.

+Vehicle parking tags can originate from different places depending on the origin of the parking(OSM or RT feed).

 <h3 id="rd_transferOptimization">transferOptimization</h3>